and the Individual

 more intelligent, more original, creative and flexible than the behavior of animals, whose brains are too small to accommodate

 the number of neurons necessary for the invention of language and the transmission of accumulated knowledge.
 But, thanks again

 to language and culture, human beings often behave with a stupidity, a lack of realism, a total inappropriateness, of which

 animals are incapable.

-some culture and passes his life within its confines.
-Between every human consciousness and the rest of the world stands an
+into some culture and passes his life within its confines.
+Between every human consciousness and the rest of the world stands

 of ancient slogans revered as divine revelations.
 What we see through the meshes of this net is never, of course, the unknowable